 Among our most successful whistleblower qui tam matters, Mr. Sanford was lead counsel for a relator in a case against Amgen that the United States government settled for $762 million to resolve criminal liability and False Claims Act allegations.

-The Firm currently has four offices throughout the United States in New York, Washington, DC, San Francisco, and San Diego – with more than 35 attorneys, 25 legal assistants, and a vibrant summer associate program.
+The Firm also has offices in New York, Washington, DC, San Francisco, and San Diego – with more than 35 attorneys, 25 legal assistants, and a vibrant summer associate program.
 To this day, the Firm and all its members are still committed to the ongoing fight for justice on behalf of our clients.

 Since 2014, the Firm has attracted and welcomed a number of new partners:

 - Charles Field, Co-Chair of the Firm’s Financial Services Litigation practices and Partner in the Firm’s San Diego office; and